demiller92/AppScriptsDemo/lunch_learn_instructions.md

 ---

+# Resources and Getting Started with Google Apps Script

+## **Google Apps Script Documentation and Resources**

+Before we begin, here are some useful resources to help you get familiar with Google Apps Script:

+- **[Google Apps Script Overview](https://developers.google.com/apps-script/overview)**: An introduction to what Google Apps Script is and how it can automate tasks within Google Workspace.
+- **[Apps Script Documentation](https://developers.google.com/apps-script/guides)**: Official documentation that covers everything from getting started to advanced techniques.
+- **[Apps Script Services](https://developers.google.com/apps-script/reference)**: A reference for the different services available in Google Apps Script, including `SpreadsheetApp`, `MailApp`, and more.
+- **[Google Apps Script Tutorial](https://developers.google.com/apps-script/guides/sheets)**: A tutorial to learn how to automate tasks with Google Sheets, similar to what we will cover.

+---

+## **Getting Started with Google Apps Script**

+### Step 1: Create a New Apps Script Project

+You can start a new Google Apps Script project directly in your browser.
+Follow these steps:

+1. Open a new browser tab and type `script.new` in the address bar, then press **Enter**.
+2. This will open a new Google Apps Script project linked to your Google account.
+3. You'll see the script editor, where you can write your Apps Script code.

+### Step 2: Set Up Your First Script

+Once you're in the script editor, you can follow these steps to set up and run your first script:

+1. Replace the default `myFunction()` in the editor with the code snippets provided in each step.
+2. After writing your code, click the **Save** button at the top left.
+3. To run your script:
+   - Click the **Select function** dropdown (next to the Run button) and select `main()` (or the function you're testing).
+   - Click the **Run** button (the triangle play icon).
+4. If it's your first time running the script, you’ll be prompted to authorize the script to access your Google account resources.
+Follow the prompts to allow access.

+### Step 3: Viewing the Output or Logs

+1. You can check the output of your script using the **Logger** tool.
+2. After running the script, click on **View** in the menu bar and select **Logs**.
+3. The logs will show any `Logger.log()` statements, which can help you debug and confirm your code is working as expected.

+---

+Once you’ve followed these steps, you’re ready to start automating tasks using Google Apps Script!
+Follow along with the steps below to learn how to create PDFs, send emails, and more.

+___

 ## **Step 1: Setting Up Variables and Printing to Console**

 **Objective**: Set up custom variables (such as sheet ID, email, etc.) and use `Logger.log()` to print these values to the Apps Script console.